RevenueCat/revenuecat-docs/docs_source/Tools/experiments-v1/configuring-experiments-v1.md

 **Scenario #2 -- Multiple tests on identical audiences**

 1. Test A is running against 20% of new customers in Brazil
-2. Test B, targeting 40% of new customers in Brazil, can also be run since its targeted audience is identical with Test, and no more than 100% of that audience is being enrolled in running experiments
+2. Test B, targeting 40% of new customers in Brazil, can also be run since its targeted audience is identical with Test A, and no more than 100% of that audience is being enrolled in running experiments

 ### Examples of invalid tests to run simultaneously